The Psychological Profile of Genghis Khan Robert Bluestein

 Genghis Khan was now in his sixties and while warring in Tibet, he fell off of his horse and suffered fatal injuries.
 The troops returned to Mongolia, although they needn't have.
 They believed that they needed to arrive in Mongolia to elect a new Khan.
 But Genghis Khan had made provisions - such as they were - as to what to do when he died.
 The invasions of the Mongols lost a lot of steam when the armies returned to the field, only to find out that they would indeed have to return when Ogedai Khan died in 1256.
 That would be a huge swath of land to cover over thirty years.

-So you have read this far and you are wondering, how did his life events shape him?
+To answer this question, we must examine how life events shaped Genghis Khan. ow did his life events shape him?
 Genghis Khan spent almost his entire adult life fighting.
 It is doubtful that he ever knew peace nor knew what he would do with it when he found it.
 His mother filled the space of an absent father and did so admirably.
 The fact that his father passed when he was just nine is what I think drove him to seek his own greatness.
 He was forever trying to fill the void of grandeur and respect that he held for his father, which never got to be returned to him in-kind.

 Consider all of the contrasting views of Genghis Khan and draw your own conclusions.
 One the one hand, he encouraged religious tolerance; on the other, he murdered millions.
 On the one hand, he created a culture of diversity and meritocracy, but on the other hand, he treated women poorly.
 On the one hand, he believed in a culture that was the run by laws, yet on the other hand, ran an oligarchy.
 On the one hand, he strongly sponsored the trade routes, and yet on the other hand, that trade included slave labor and child trafficking.
 He continued to build roads and produced the first true postal system, and yet he also burned down entire villages and towns, pouring salt into then soil to ensure it won't grow crops and dispersed hundreds of thousands into the hot and arid desert where their bodies are still being found today.

-So as you can see, there are many complexities here.
+As you can observe, there are many intricacies at play.